Wilsthorpe

 The farms included:

 Wilsthorpe Grange Farm, which was southwest of the road junction (Wilsthorpe Island).
 The site is now Ashview Close and Paddocks View, behind the Eaton Farm pub (completed in 1990).
+In the 1840s and 1850s it was run by Joseph Parkinson.
 In 1939 it was occupied by Edwin Pegge.
 The 88-acre farm was sold off in 1970.
 By 2000 the whole area of Wilsthorpe Grange and Wilsthorpe Farm up to the M1 had become housing.

 Wilsthorpe Farm was north of Derby Road, roughly opposite to the new bus stop outside the Eaton Farm pub.
-R Woodward left in 1936.
+Mary Harriman was the farmer in the 1840s and 1850s.
+All the land (and Wilsthorpe Grange) was rented from the Earl of Harrington.
+R Woodward left the farm in 1936.
 In 1939 Gilbert Illsely was the farmer.
-The Wimpey estate was built on part of Wilsthorpe Farm in the late 1950s.
+The Wimpey estate was built on part of the farm in the late 1950s.
 More land was being sold in 1984.

 Wilsthorpe Lodge Farm is off Bostocks Lane.
-In 1855 the Georgian farmhouse was occupied by Thomas Smith.
+In the 1840s and 1850s the Georgian farmhouse was occupied by Thomas Smith.
 In 1881 and 1891 by Reuben Berresford.
 He was replaced by Frederick Shaw, who sold up in 1909.
 By 1920 it was Mr B. Bates.
 In 1939 Henry Adcock was here.
 It is now in Breaston parish, used by a waste management company and accessed by a bridge over the M1 (opposite the entrance to the Novotel).

 There was also Wilsthorpe Stud Farm.
 Does anyone know where it was?